ParnyanAtaei/visual-search-engine/README.md

 # visual-search-engine
-To build a visual search engine, we first need to convert each image in our collection (specifically, the COCO 2017 dataset in this case) to extract high-dimensional numerical "feature vectors" (embeddings).
+To build a visual search engine based on CLIP, we first need to convert each image in our collection (specifically, the COCO 2017 dataset in this case) to extract high-dimensional numerical "feature vectors" (embeddings).

 Next, a FAISS index is created from these image embeddings.
 FAISS (Facebook AI Similarity Search) is a specialized library for efficient similarity search and clustering of dense vectors, optimized for rapidly searching through millions or even billions of high-dimensional vectors.